rcarra-arq/aws-highly-available-webapp-terraform/README.md

 ## Challenges & Troubleshooting

+And worth mentioning after HOURS of trying to debug what was going on, finally found out what was going on and fixed it:
 While setting up the CI pipeline for this project, `terraform init` began failing in GitHub Actions with an `openpgp: key expired` error during AWS provider installation.
 After ruling out plugin cache misconfiguration and pinning the provider to an older version (which didn't resolve it either), research revealed this was a known bug in Terraform 1.6.0's signature verification, fixed in later releases.
 Updating the pipeline to Terraform 1.9.8 resolved it completely — a good reminder that CI failures aren't always caused by your own configuration.

 ---